-Raw milk contains bacteria that are present on the cow's udder and teats, and can be infectious to humans.
-Further, the intrinsic properties of milk, including its pH and nutrient content, make it an excellent vehicle for the survival and growth of bacteria.
+Adherence to good hygienic practices during milking can reduce, but not eliminate, the risk of milk contamination.
+The intrinsic properties of milk, including its pH and nutrient content, make it an excellent vehicle for the survival and growth of bacteria.
 The only reliable method for reducing the level of human pathogens in milk and milk products is production and processing under sanitary conditions and subsequent pasteurization.
-The U.S. Food and Drug Administration (FDA), using science-based epidemiological evidence, has determined that pasteurization is the only means to ensure the destruction of pathogenic microorganisms that might be present in milk.
+Pasteurization is recommended for all animal milk consumed by humans by the CDC, the FDA, the American Academy of Pediatrics, the American Academy of Family Practitioners, the American Veterinary Medical Association, the National Association of State Public Health Veterinarians, and many other medical and scientific organizations.